 x + 4 using the symbol table with our known value of

 x = 6.

 The other main purpose of the backend is to save programs.
 Dark uses a fast binary serialization format, derived directly from expressions.
 This means you do not have to do anything special to allow users to save your new expression.

 Well, not exactly.
-We currently actually serialize an old format, called
+We currently actually serialize using an

 Expressions are add-only